Worldsheet Realization of the Refined Topological String: Heterotic realization

 Adding all pieces together and, taking into account the remaining $\eta^{-6}$ factor, the field theory limit of (\ref{FullAmplitudeHet}) at the Wilson-line enhancement point ($P_{L}= P_R=P\sim 0$) is:

 after an appropriate rescaling by the BPS mass parameter:

 in order to exhibit the singularity behaviour of the amplitude.
-The leading singularity for the $\mathcal{F}_{(g,n)}$-term, which is given by the coefficient of $\epsilon_-^{2g}\epsilon_+^{2n}$ in the expansion of (\ref{result}), is parametrized by $\mu^{2-2g-2n}$.
-Hence, the Heterotic amplitude (\ref{HetProposal}) around the $SU(2)$ enhancement point (\ref{EnhancementPoint}) reproduces precisely the perturbative part of Nekrasov's partition function, given in (A.7) of \cite{Nekrasov:2003rj}.
+The leading singularity for the $\mathcal{F}_{g,n}$-term, which is given by the coefficient of $\epsilon_-^{2g}\epsilon_+^{2n}$ in the expansion of (\ref{result}), is parametrized by $\mu^{2-2g-2n}$.
+Hence, the Heterotic amplitude (\ref{HetProposal}) around the $SU(2)$ enhancement point (\ref{EnhancementPoint}) reproduces precisely the perturbative part of Nekrasov's partition function for an $SU(2)$ gauge theory without flavours, given in (A.7) of \cite{Nekrasov:2003rj}.

-Notice that, similarly to \cite{Antoniadis:2010iq}, (\ref{result}) is still anti-holomorphic in the relevant modulus, which is here identified with the complexified Wilson line $Y$, even though our vertices for the graviphoton and $\bar{U}$ field strengths involve both $\partial X$ and $\bar\partial X$ and, hence, contribute both $P_L$ and $P_R$ to the correlation functions.
+Notice that, similarly to \cite{Antoniadis:2010iq}, (\ref{result}) is still anti-holomorphic in the relevant modulus, which is here identified with the complexified Wilson line $Y$, even though our vertices for the graviphoton and $\bar{T}$ field strengths involve both $\partial X$ and $\bar\partial X$ and, hence, contribute both $P_L$ and $P_R$ to the correlation functions.
 This is to be expected, since at the Wilson line enhancement point, $P_L=P_R=P$.
 In addition, the invariance under $\epsilon_{\pm}\rightarrow -\epsilon_{\pm}$ is a consequence of the fact that $\epsilon_{-}$ and $\epsilon_{+}$ couple to anti-self-dual and self-dual field strengths and Lorentz invariance of the string effective action requires the presence of even numbers of self-dual and anti-self-dual tensors.
 On the other hand, contrary to \cite{Antoniadis:2010iq}, the generating function (\ref{result}) is not symmetric under the exchange $\epsilon_{-}\leftrightarrow\epsilon_{+}$, due to the presence of the $\epsilon_{+}$-dependent phase.
-This asymmetry can be traced back to the fact that our setup for the vertex operators involving graviphotons and $\bar{U}$ vectors breaks the exchange symmetry between the two Lorentz $SU(2)$'s.
+This asymmetry can be traced back to the fact that our setup for the vertex operators involving graviphotons and $\bar{T}$-vectors breaks the exchange symmetry between the two Lorentz $SU(2)$'s.